Burgundy Celebration

 The berries are hand harvested into small buckets.
 The harvest is sorted in the winery and all grapes have to be perfectly sound to be retained.
 Grapes are partly destemmed (up to 85% of the harvest is destemmed) but not crushed.
 In certain vintages, the harvest is neither destemmed nor crushed.

 Fermentation generally follows 1 week of pre-fermentation maceration, the alcoholic fermentation taking a further week and finally a post-fermentation maceration taking 1 more week.
-The must is plunged twice a day during fermentation and fermentation is on wild yeasts.
+The must is plunged twice a day during fermentation and fermentation is by wild yeasts.
 At the end of fermentation, the wine is drained from the must and the rest of the must is pressed in a pneumatic press.
 The pressed wine and the free-drained wine are aged separately.

 The fruit coming from vines that are less than 25 years old is declassified into the second wine – La Forge de Tart.